limfw/miniMLproject/README.md

 Welcome to my personal repository of **mini machine learning projects**, each crafted to demonstrate ML applications, clean architecture, and practical deployment.

 Each project is self-contained, with its own code, models, and README instructions.
-They are also shared and explained for **public learning and feedback**.
+They are shared for **public learning and feedback**.

 ---